un7c0rn/stopthevirus/README.md

 6. A thin HTML5 / JavaScript (possibly React) app for player registration, voting and informational updates.

-7. A Python microservice hosted on <a href="https://aws.amazon.com/lambda/">AWS lambda</a> that runs the core game loop and issues events.
+7. A Python microservice hosted on <a href="https://firebase.google.com/products/functions">Firebase Functions</a> that runs the core game loop and issues events.

 8. A scalable <a href="https://aws.amazon.com/sqs/">AWS SQS</a> queueing service for asynchronously processing game events.
+This is probably available with Firebase as well, haven't looked into it yet.

 9. A simple job that can run in a cluster in order to read events from the queue (8) and perform bulk notifications to users via SMTP (SMS if anyone wants to integrate <a href="https://www.twilio.com/">Twilio</a>).

-Questions contact <a href="mailto:brandon@formless.la">brandon@formless.la</a>